publiclab/leaflet-environmental-layers/README.md

 - When there are new layers present in the map view when moving around a badge is displayed near the layer control icon on the top right showing the number of new layers in the view

 ### _Add minimal mode control_
+#### Creation

     // Assuming your map instance is in a variable called map
-    // Assuming your leaflet layers control instance is in a variable called layersControl L.control.minimalMode(layersControl).addTo(map);
+    // Assuming your layers menu or layers control instance is in a variable called layersControl L.control.minimalMode(layersControl).addTo(map);

 ### _Add search control_